How to walk 10,000 steps

-Every little bit counts throughout the day – you could walk part of the way to work, take a stroll at lunchtime, have a walk-and-talk coffee meeting, walk to the supermarket instead of driving, and take the dog out for as play in the park in the evening.
+Every little bit counts throughout the day – you could walk part of the way to work, take a stroll at lunchtime, have a walk-and-talk coffee meeting, walk to the supermarket instead of driving, or take the dog out for a play in the park in the evening.

-For other forms of exercise, Monash University suggests counting things like swimming, going to the gym and playing tennis by converting them into steps as follows:
+For other forms of exercise, 10,000 Steps suggests counting things like swimming, going to the gym and playing tennis by converting them into steps as follows:

 How to reach 10,000 steps